 This Source is available in the Fed deployment.
-Use the legacy collection method for CrowdStrike.

 Before you can connect to event streams, you must contact the CrowdStrike support team to enable the streaming APIs on your customer account.
 If it's not enabled, your requests will receive HTTP 500 responses.